 - 1. Session affinity is supported for WebSphere Application Server managed resources.
-However, some session management custom properties, such as HttpSessionCloneId, are not supported. - 2.
-For generic server routing, where the resources are not WebSphere Application Server managed resources. active session affinity and passive session affinity need to be configured under generic server routing action. - 3.
+However, some session management custom properties, such as HttpSessionCloneld, are not supported. - 2.
+For generic server routing, where the resources are not WebSphere Application Server managed resources, active session affinity and passive session affinity need to be configured under generic server routing action. - 3.
 WebSphere Application Server proxy servers and DMZ Secure Proxy Servers for IBM WebSphere Application Server do not support fragment caching.
 Only whole page caching, and the ESI invalidation servlet are supported. - 4.
 Secure proxy profile on a DMZ installation can only be managed using scripting or an administrative agent.
 Configuration-only secure proxy profile can be managed through scripting or the administrative agent console.
 If you use an administrative agent console, you must register a proxy profile with the administrative agent. - 5.
 As performed by ODR in a WebSphere Extended Deployment environment. - 6.
 Static routing needs to be turned off and core group bridge tunneling needs to be enabled for both the DMZ Secure Proxy Server for IBM WebSphere Application Server, and the core group bridge interface for the WebSphere Application Server, Network Deployment cells. - 7.
 Requires core group bridge setup between the proxy cell and other cells. - 8.
 Static routing needs to be turned off and core group bridge tunneling needs to be enabled for both the DMZ Secure Proxy Server for IBM WebSphere Application Server, and the core group bridge interface for the WebSphere Application Server, Network Deployment cells. - 9.
 The web server plug-in statistics are obtained from request metrics. - 10.
 WebSphere Application Server proxy server statistics and DMZ Secure Proxy Server for IBM WebSphere Application Server statistics can be retrieved from Tivoli performance viewer, ARM, and performance mBeans. - 11.
 Random Load balancing is supported in addition to weighted round robin. - 12.
 Web server plug-in can only do static routing. - 13.
 A web server plug-in indirectly has interoperability with WLM through the exchange of dynamic workload manager (DWLM) Partition Tables between the web server plug-in and WebSphere Application Server.
 The plug-in uses these tables for dynamic routing and failover scenarios within a cluster. - 14.
-The DataPower appliance manager provides faster web service affinity and failover service than Java proxy provides. - 15.
+The proxy server uses the WebSphere Application Server WLM even if the proxy server is running on a z/OS operating system. - 15.
+The DataPower appliance manager provides faster web service affinity and failover service than Java proxy provides. - 16.
 Rule expression and custom routing allows administrators to override default WebSphere Application Server routing behavior.
-For example, you might not want requests forwarded to server1 in a cluster between 11:00 PM and 12:00 PM because you regularly apply maintenance to that server during that time interval. - 16.
+For example, you might not want requests forwarded to server1 in a cluster between 11:00 PM and 12:00 PM because you regularly apply maintenance to that server during that time interval. - 17.
 Proxy server supports load balancing and failover for generic server clusters with passive and/or active affinity.